25 Must-See Light Installations at Hayward Gallery's Light Show

 12. Brigitte Kowanz Light Steps (1990-2013) Fluorescent lamps, dimensions variable

-Brigitte Kowanz’s Light Steps are ascending steps of fluorescent lights meant to resemble a flight of stairs.
-She has been using artificial
+Brigitte Kowanz's Light Steps are ascending steps of fluorescent lights meant to resemble a flight of stairs.
+She has been using artifical

-13. Anthony McCall You and I, Horizontal (2005) Solid light installation: computer, Quicktime movie file, video projected, haze machines
+13. Anthony McCall You and I, Horizontal (2005) Solid light installation: computer, Quicktime movie file, video projector, haze machines

 14. Francois Morellet Lamentable (2006) 8 blue neon tubes, electric cables, 2 transformers

-Lamentable are made out of neon lights manipulated to form a sculptural object that interacts with space.
-Francois Morellet’s early neon works were dynamic but in recent years they have been more static which relate more to architectural space.
+Lamentable is made out of neon lights manipulated to form a sculptural object that interacts with space.
+Francois Morellet's early neon works were dynamic but in recent years they have been more static which relates more to architectural space.

-15. Ivan Navarro Reality Show (2010) LED, aluminum door frames, mirrors, one way mirrors, wood and electric energy
+15. Ivan Navarro Reality Show (2010) LED, aluminium door frames, mirrors, one-way mirrors, wood and electric energy

-Dictatorship in Chile is so much part of the art Chilean artist Ivan Navarro who is now based in New York.
-Control, repression are all explored thru the medium of light and sculpture in Ivan’s works just like this Reality Show, Burden and the Hayward Fence.
+Dictatorship in Chile is so much part of the art of Chilean artist Ivan Navarro who is now based in New York.
+Control and repression are all explored thru the medium of light and sculpture in Ivan's works just as this Reality Show, Burden and the Hayward Fence.

 16. Ivan Navarro Burden (Lotte World Tower) 2011 Neon, wood, paint, Plexiglass, mirror, one-way mirror and electric energy